adjscent/reverent_kilby/README.md

 py -3 telegrambot.py
 ```

-To run via consolem, please set your query in run.py, then
+To run via console, please set your query in run.py, then
 ```
 py -3 run.py
 ```